coder187/CI_MS1_BusHire/README.md

 I relied heavily upon the sample course mini projects, particularly Love Running, Portfolio Project & Whiskey Drop as inspiration for the site layout and features.

 My mentor, Dick Vlaanderen was of great assistance and provided excellent leadership where needed.

+Code Institure Tutor Support and Customer Care were invaluable.

+Big thank you to my ever patient loved ones and family for allowing me follow this journey!

 **Please note : this project is for educational use only and was created for the Code Institute Module of User Centric front end development**